Console war: Xbox Series X/S vs PlayStation 5

-Both companies released their next consoles in 2020, the PlayStation 5 and the Xbox Series X and Series S. Both console families represent technology improvements with similar target specifications, including high-resolution and high framerates, high-speed internal storage, and backward compatibility with earlier systems.
+Both companies released their next consoles in November 2020, the PlayStation 5 and the Xbox Series X and Series S. Both console families represent technology improvements with similar target specifications, including high-resolution and high framerates, high-speed internal storage, and backward compatibility with earlier systems.
 More recently Microsoft has expanded game offerings beyond consoles, such as Xbox Game Pass and the xCloud game streaming service, as to move away from a console war mentality.
 Phil Spencer, head of Xbox for Microsoft, stated that they see Xbox in competition with Netflix and other online streaming services vying for entertainment options, rather than Sony.
 Similarly, Sony launched a more intense focus into streaming services.
 For example, in 2020, a "media remote" was launched, advertising "effortless control of a wide range of blockbuster entertainment on the PS5".

 With Microsoft's acquisition of Zenimax Media in 2021 and acquisition of Activision Blizzard in 2023, the potential for escalation in Sony/Microsoft console war grew, as Microsoft could potentially make Bethesda Softworks and Activision Blizzard's games exclusive to the Xbox line.
 Microsoft's potential ownership of the Call of Duty series had become a focus of Sony's concerns of the acquisition.
 While Microsoft has given Sony a written commitment to keep the Call of Duty series on the PlayStation consoles for several years, Sony has expressed concern that this is not adequate and that Microsoft would make the series Xbox-exclusive following that period.
 As regulatory agencies considered these positions, Microsoft stated that they had been losing the console war against Sony, having always been in a weaker sales position against the PlayStation 5.